Jeremy3144/Tic-Tac-Toe-Project1/README.md

 - HTML
 - CSS

-I started by drawing up a mockup on paper from them i made it with HTML, i then went about the logic for the game.
+I started by drawing up a mockup on paper from there i made it with HTML, i then went about the logic for the game.
-I first made all the boxes contain a value and then that value is added to a player array, after that i made it so a box that is alreay clicked on, it wouldnt do anything in the script.
+I first made all the boxes contain a value and then that value is added to a player array when clicked on, after that i made it so a box that is alreay clicked on, wouldnt do anything in the script.
 After all of this i went about the winning logic, i started by getting all the possible wins and puting each one into an array.
 Once this was done i needed to figure out how to cycle through the player array and check if they have played any of these sequences.
 After all this was completed i spent a lot of time on the style as it is not my strong suit. after i had it looking nice i started to add in some extra features.
 ## Things To Add
 - More CSS style